-This simple gluten free mushroom stuffing is a great stuffing that you can make ahead to save time!
+This simple gluten free mushroom dressing is a great stuffing that you can make ahead to save time!
+The dressing is one of those staple foods that is considered a Thanksgiving tradition and my kids would be so upset if I skipped making this dressing!

 Are you ready for the holidays?
 I feel like they come a little faster each year!
 Do you feel like this too?